THE ULTIMATE GUIDE TO GERMAN JOB INTERVIEWS

-The Ultimate Guide To German Job Interviews – First of all, congratulations!
+First of all, congratulations!
 You got invited to a job interview in Germany.
-You should be really happy and proud of yourself for having made it this far.
+You should be really proud of yourself for having made it this far.

-German job interviews aren’t really unlike job interviews anywhere else in the world.
+That said, German job interviews aren’t really unlike job interviews anywhere else in the world.
 However, there are a handful of unique things to consider when it comes to German job interviews.
-This guide will take you through everything you need to do to prepare for a job interview, direct you on how to act during the interview, and what to do afterward.
+We take you through everything you need to do to prepare for a job interview, direct you on how to act during the interview, and what to do afterward.

-Searching for a job and going through numerous recruitment processes at once isn’t easy, so we hope this guide will help make the process smoother and easier to
+Searching for a job and going through numerous recruitment processes at once is hard for all of us, so we hope this guide will help make the process smoother and easier to navigate.

 Preparing For Job Interviews In Germany

-Now what?
-You need to prepare for that German job interview.
-Here’s our top tips about how to ready yourself for the interview and not only that, ace the interview, and hopefully (fingers crossed!) get a job offer.
+The first step is to begin preparation for that German job interview.
+Here are our top tips about how to ready yourself for the interview and not only that, ace the interview, and hopefully (fingers crossed!) get a job offer.

 Note, preparation work for interviews will vary depending on which stage of the interview process you’re at, but these tips are tried and true recommendations that will help with preparing for any type of job interview.